ycrumeyrolle/FeatureFlipper/readme.md

 The ```IConfigurationReader``` interface is used by the ```ConfigurationFeatureProvider```.
 It provides the value of a feature given a feature key.

-The default implementation reads the value into the app/web.config file, in the appSettings section.
+The default implementation reads the value into the app/web.config file, in the AppSettings section.
-You could create your own implementation by reading values from a SQL/NoSQL database, a web service or anything else
+You could create your own implementation by reading values from a SQL/NoSQL database, a web service or anything else.

 See [Extending the configuration reading](https://github.com/ycrumeyrolle/FeatureFlipper/wiki/Extending-the-configuration-reading) for more details.